moved that Bill , be read the second time and referred to a committee.

 Let me share a story from my own riding on this.

 My riding in Saskatchewan also has a very significant forest industry.
 There are two lumber mills, an oriented strand board mill and a pulp mill, all within a few miles of my small community.
 I am sure members can appreciate the number of direct and indirect jobs and the economic spinoff this creates in a number of small communities in that area.

 In question period in December, I highlighted one of these companies, NorSask Forest Products.
 This is a sawmill that supports over 400 direct jobs in the Saskatchewan forestry sector.
 It also has the highest proportion of indigenous forest employment in Canada.

 NorSask is a 100% first nations-owned company, whose profits are directed to the nine bands that make up the Meadow Lake Tribal Council.
 The profits from NorSask Forest Products are funds that are used for core programs like housing, education and health care.
 This would also include suicide prevention programs, which unfortunately is a very significant challenge in these same ownership communities of which I speak.

 As I pointed out in December, since 2017, NorSask has paid over $10 million in softwood lumber tariffs.
 That is $10 million of lost dividends that could have been paid to the ownership first nations.
-Imagine the amount of services that could have been provided to the people of these nine small communities with $10 million.
+Imagine the services that could have been provided to the people of these nine small communities with $10 million.